 These notes will help you to fill in your paper tax return.
 Alternatively, why not complete it online?
-Because:

-- it's quick, easy and secure - you'll have an extra 3 months to send it to us - you don't have to complete it all at once you can save your details and finish it later if you want
+- it's quick, easy and secure - you'll have an extra 3 months to send it to us - you do not have to complete it all at once you can save your details and finish it later if you want